Prepare for deployment in restricted mode

 -

-When you manually install the Connector on your own Linux host, the installer for the Connector requires access to the following URLs during the installation process:
+When you manually install the Connector on your own Linux host, the installer for the Connector requires access to several URLs during the installation process.

 -